naclsn/mopfiles/src/daety/README.md

   --cmd     -c <keys..> --
                        send the sequence upon connection
                        (joined with no separator); it
-                       must be terminated with --
+                       must be terminated with -- even
+                       if there are no args after it (use ^x notation for controls)
+                       an empty string indicates that the
-                       (use ^x notation for controls) --cooked             do not set raw mode; in that case the leader key has no meaning
+                       client should stop after sending --cooked             do not set raw mode; in that case the leader key has no meaning
 ```